karimabuseer/notes-app/README.md

 # notes-app
 (created by Sen, Karim and Will)

+The app is live!
+Try it on:  https://karimabuseer.github.io/notes-app/views/index.html
 ## Week 7 of Makers - front-end webapp for note taking
 ### User Stories
 ```